 Tybee Bomb is lost by the US Air Force, February 5, 1958

-Permission was granted and the bomb was jettisoned at 7,200 feet while the bomber was traveling about 200 knots.
+Both aircraft were significantly damaged and the F-86 pilot, Lieutenant Clarence Stewart, had to eject, parachuting into a swamp in South Carolina.
+The B-47 remained airborne and prepared for an emergency landing in Savannah.
+Richardson decided to jettison the bomb to reduce weight and prevent explosion during landing.
+The bomb was dropped at 7,200 feet while the bomber was traveling about 200 knots.
 When the bomb struck the sea, no explosion was seen.
 The B-47 safely landed at the nearby Hunter Air Force Base.
+Richardson received the Distinguished Flying Cross for his actions.

 A recovery effort began on February 6, 1958, for what is now known as the Tybee Bomb.
 The Air Force 2700th Explosive Ordnance Disposal Squadron and 100 Navy personnel equipped with hand held sonar and galvanic drag and cable sweeps mounted a search.
 On April 16, 1958, the military announced that the search efforts had been unsuccessful.